-It is estimated that the surface area of metal increases as much as ten times as a result of the abrasive impact action.
+It is estimated that the surface area of metal increases as much as ten times because of the abrasive impact action.

 Pressure

 A blast machine is normally operated around 90 PSI at the nozzle.
 SSPC gives typical blast cleaning rates based on nozzle size and pressures.